 While you’re trying to manage debt after the holidays, try to keep your budget a little tighter than normal, and plan to reward yourself in a big way after those debts are all paid off.

-9. Hold-On Your Little Luxuries
+9. Hold On Your Little Luxuries

 After the indulgence of holidays, it might be a superb idea for your bank account to make a few changes in your regular lifestyle.
+Thus, we bring some things on which you can down on – or out fully:-

 (i) Minimize the number of cigarettes you intake per day: It will easily save money for you because you are not required to buy a new pack frequently.